AnTran2806/hpchat/README.md

 ## hpchat

-# Requirements: Building a chat application to explore various aspects of software development, including networking, user interfaces, and real-time communication.
+# Requirements: Building a chat application to explore various aspects of software development, including networking and real-time communication.
 Here are some ideas for chat-related projects in C/C++:
 1. Console-Based Chat Application:
     - Create a simple console-based chat application where users can send and receive messages.
 This project will help you understand basic socket programming and message handling.
 2. TCP/IP Chat Server and Client: